AlibabaCloudDocs/mongodb/intl.en-US/Best Practices/Performance/Troubleshoot the high CPU utilization of ApsaraDB for MongoDB.md

 4. Analyze the slow request logs to discover the cause of high CPU utilization in ApsaraDB for MongoDB.

     The following example shows a slow request log.
-For this request, ApsaraDB for MongoDB did not query data based on an index, but has run a collection scan and scanned 11,000,000 documents.
+For this request, ApsaraDB for MongoDB runs a collection scan on 11,000,000 documents, instead of querying data based on an index.

     ```
     {